googleapis/python-aiplatform/README.rst

     # Replace with your project ID and location
     client = vertexai.Client(project='my-project', location='us-central1')

-See the examples below for guidance on how to use specific features supported by the Gen AI SDK client.
+See the examples below for guidance on how to use specific features supported by the Vertex SDK client.

 Gen AI Evaluation
 ^^^^^^^^^^^^^^^^^